rapidsai/cudf/cpp/docs/TRANSITIONGUIDE.md

 ### `experimental`
-During the transition period, symbols in `libcudf++` that conflict with old symbol names should be placed in the `cudf::experimental` namespace to prevent collision with the old symbols, e.g., `cudf::experimental::table` and `cudf::experimental::type_dispatcher`.
+During the transition period, symbols in `libcudf++` that conflict with old symbol names should be placed in the `cudf::experimental` namespace to prevent collision with the old symbols, e.g., `cudf::experimental::table` and `cudf::type_dispatcher`.
 Once the transition is complete, the `experimental` namespace will be removed.

 ### Internal